wwakabobik/cyphers/README.md

 ![Udec interface](https://github.com/wwakabobik/cyphers/blob/master/udec/udec.png)

 4. Cypher - it's vector-based cypher.
 User defines two unique strings: one is 8 number digit, and second is 8 char lingth string.
 This vectors used as indexes for 8x8 matrix of ASCII chars(256).
 So, as result of cypehring, there will be i, j indexes of initial vectors (represent placement of char in table), what will produce encoded text twice longer than initial.
 App encodes/decodes files.
 This app was developed in C++ approx in 2003-2004 as console application, and was refactored to Windows GUI application (Borland C++ Builder 6) in 2004-2005.
+[Link to binary](http://illusionist7.narod.ru/download/PROGS/udec.rar).

 ![Cypher interface](https://github.com/wwakabobik/cyphers/blob/master/cypher/cypher.png)